Online Plant & Seed Catalog

 When buying wildflowers, make sure they are propagated, not removed from the wild!
 If you have any doubt, ask!
 Some plant species have been driven to extinction in the wild due to the collection of wild plants!

-Other pick up options: We're always happy to bring pre-orders to our events, so feel free to order ahead of time and arrange to pick up your order at any of our upcoming events.
-And as always, you can order plants and seeds through our website and pick up 7 days a week at Frenchtown Home & Hardware (11 Kingwood Ave, Frenchtown, NJ 08825: Monday-Saturday 8:30-6:00, Sundays 10:00-4:00).
+Although we don't have any farmers market events scheduled until September, you can always order plants and seeds through our website for pick up in Frenchtown, 7 days a week at Frenchtown Home & Hardware (11 Kingwood Ave, Frenchtown, NJ 08825: Monday-Saturday 8:30-6:00, Sundays 10:00-4:00).
 Please be sure to wait to receive your personalized order pick up confirmation before you head over to pick up your order!

 Need a Toadshade Hat?